MAPE PoliciesMAPE Policies

 Appeal to MAPE Board of Directors

-If the ERC upholds the decision to revoke the steward’s certification, the member may appeal the decision to the MAPE Board of Directors at the next scheduled meeting (if possible).
+If the ERC upholds the decision to revoke the steward’s designation, the steward may appeal the decision to the MAPE Board of Directors at the next scheduled meeting (if possible).

-After one year and each year thereafter, a member who has had their steward certification revoked may make a request in writing to the statewide First Vice President for reinstatement as a certified steward.
+- On an annual basis, a member who has had their steward designation revoked may make a request in writing to the Statewide Vice President for reinstatement.

-The First Vice President may reinstate a steward’s certification with approval of the ERC.
+- The MAPE Statewide Vice President may reinstate a steward’s designation with majority approval of the ERC.

 Regional Chief Steward Elections